Forensics: Fingerprints

 Careful action planning

-Any tools you plan to use during an action should be free of fingerprints in case you lose them or have to discard them in a place where they can be recovered by an adversary.
+An adversary can use fingerprint forensics to collect and analyze fingerprints at an action site.
+To mitigate this, you can carefully plan the action so that any tools you plan to use during the action are free of fingerprints in case you lose them or have to discard them in a location where they can be recovered by an adversary.

 Gloves